psy0rz/zfs_autobackup/README.md

 This usually means you've created a new snapshot on the target side during a backup:

-* Solution 1: Restart zfs-autobackup and make sure you dont use --resume.
-If you did use --resume, be sure to "abort" the recveive on the target side with zfs recv -A.
+* Solution 1: Restart zfs-autobackup and make sure you don't use --resume.
+If you did use --resume, be sure to "abort" the receive on the target side with zfs recv -A.
 * Solution 2: Destroy the newly created snapshot and restart zfs-autobackup.

 ### It says 'internal error: Invalid argument'